 If you are a true beginner, you will benefit from these core exercises for beginners no matter what.
 But most people could benefit from doing some core-strengthening exercises 3-5 per week, if not daily.

 You can pick-and-choose which core exercises for beginners you’d like to start with.
 You can do just one or two at a time if you’re a true beginner – or complete them all if you’re looking to get stronger faster.

 If you’d like to turn these core exercises into a workout similar to the workouts in my core strengthening workout program, here’s what to do:

 - Perform each dynamic exercise for ten reps per side.
 These are the exercises in which you are moving, so this doesn’t include the plank, since it’s holding one pose.

 So in short, you’re completing all exercises 10 times, per side (minus the plank).
 Then you’re finishing with a plank.
 When you’re done, you’re doing the whole set again.
 If you really want to go for it, do a third round!

-This is sort of how I structure my Restore The Core workouts.
+This is how I structure my Restore The Core workouts.
 These core exercises are short, however, and shouldn’t take you more than 10-15 minutes.
 (Even if you do three sets.)
 So my suggestion is to tack this on to a cardio workout if you’re also aiming for weight loss.